+27 (0)10 500 1036

-Regardless of whether you're applying to medical school in Australia or New Zealand, you should aim for the 90th percentile to be competitive; although, the higher your score, the better your chances of getting in.
+Regardless of whether you're applying to medical school in Australia or New Zealand, you should aim for the 90th percentile in your UCATS to be competitive; although, the higher your UCAT scores, the better your chances of getting into med school.

 For example, if you are interested in the top tier universities like The University of New South Wales, you need to be around the 98th percentile, so if you aim for the 95th percentile you should be very competitive.

 The GAMSAT is an entrance exam that tests you on humanities, social sciences, written communication, biological and physical sciences.

 If you're only interested in New Zealand universities or only in undergraduate medicine you can skip this section entirely (yay!).